Glitched-Da-Kitty-Cat-Productions/Glitched-Da-Kitty-Cat-Steam-Game-Gen/README.md

 - Download games as zip files, automatically extract them, and delete the zip after extraction.
 - Open games directly in the Steam browser.

+## New Feature: Auto Add Game to Steam

+With the new Auto Add feature, you no longer need SteamTools to add games to Steam.
+This feature automatically places the necessary `.lua` and `.manifest` files into the appropriate Steam directories and restarts Steam for you but it will require admin.

 ## Using SteamTools to Add Games to Your Steam Library

 ### Do this -